GewelsJI/VPS/eval/README.md

     @article{ji2022vps,
-        title={Deep Learning for Video Polyp Segmentation: A Comprehensive Study}, author={Ji, Ge-Peng and Xiao, Guobao and Chou, Yu-Cheng and Fan, Deng-Ping and Zhao, Kai and Chen, Geng and Fu, Huazhu and Gool, Luc Van}, journal={arXiv},
+        title={Deep Learning for Video Polyp Segmentation: A Comprehensive Study}, author={Ji, Ge-Peng and Xiao, Guobao and Chou, Yu-Cheng and Fan, Deng-Ping and Zhao, Kai and Chen, Geng and Gool, Luc Van}, journal={arXiv},
         year={2022}
     }